adfinis/gitlab-pkgbot/README.md

 # pip install python-gitlab
 ```

-Clonse this repository and switch into the directory:
+Clone this repository and switch into the directory:
 ```
 # python setup.py install
 # mkdir /var/run/aptly-spooler